GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 A decorator located closest to the pre-decorated function will be applied firsthand.
 Thus, the function object `function()` will first be decorated by `@decorator2`  then `@decorator1` sequentially.

 # **PYTHON: OBJECT-ORIENTED PROGRAMMING**
-The previous chapter has explained and dealt with procedural and functional programming.
+The current document has explained and dealt with procedural and functional programming.
 The third scripting method, object-oriented programming (abbrev.
-OOP) is based around the usage of classes and objects instead of functions.
+OOP), focuses on the usage of classes and objects instead of functions.

 ## Object
-Previously, variables (which can store data) and functions (which can process data) were introduced.
+Previous chapters introduced a variable and function, which is for storing and processing data, respectively.
 Object (aka. instance) is a block of data that encapsulates these variables and functions into a single identity.

 The programming based around the use of custom objects is called *object-oriented programming*.